 - if the information really needs to stay second-fresh,

-- if page contents are personalized,
+- if the page content is personalized,

 - if most of your users are logged in,

-Profilers know everything
+Profilers know everything about your backend

 Roll up your sleeves, put your helmet on, we will now enter the machine!

 A profiler is a tool that instrumentalizes your backend language to track and measure almost everything.
 It will point you the slowest functions, components, database queries, external queries.
 It even sometimes tells you if some obscure server settings are done wrong.

 If you have a test machine similar to the production one, go for it to avoid disturbing your website.
 If you do it on the production server, don’t forget to disable the profiler when you are done optimizing, because it adds a tiny overhead we really don’t need.